DDriggs00/mavlinkinterface/docs/configuration/setLoggingLevel.md

-# setLoggingLevel( sensor, level )
+# setLoggingLevel( level )

-Modifies the level of logging done on a sensor.
+Modifies the level of logging.

 ## Parameters

-sensor (string):
-> The sensor or other data input source for which to modify the entry.

-level (enum):
+level (string):
 > The level of logging to perform.
 Possible levels are:
-> Full: Records all data from every sensor input instance
-> Off: No logs of sensor data are kept except by explicit instruction
+> Verbose: Records All commands and their results
+> Standard: Records results of returning commands only
+> Error: Records logs only upon receiving an error

 ## Return Values